H. R. Haldeman: The Ends of Power

 In 1978, Times Books published The Ends of Power, written by Haldeman with the writer Joseph DiMona.
 Haldeman wrote in the book that Nixon had initiated the break-in and had participated in the cover-up from the onset.

 A passage in The Ends of Power has been claimed to support allegations linking Watergate to the assassination of John F. Kennedy.

-Oliver Stone's 1995 film Nixon, in which Haldeman was portrayed by James Woods, presents the scenario that Nixon attempted to use the CIA's hidden anti-Castro history to help cover up his own misdeeds during Watergate.
+James Woods portrayed Haldeman in Oliver Stone's 1995 film Nixon, which presents the scenario that Nixon attempted to use the CIA's hidden anti-Castro history to help cover up his own misdeeds during Watergate.
 Stone credited the comments attributed to Haldeman in The Ends of Power as the source for his scenario.

-According to the political commentator Chris Matthews, Haldeman denied writing those words and said the theory of events actually belonged to DiMona.
+According to political commentator Chris Matthews, Haldeman denied writing those words and said the theory of events actually belonged to DiMona.
 Matthews reported that Haldeman said he had no idea of what Nixon meant by the "whole Bay of Pigs thing" comments.
 Noting that Stone had implicated Nixon as having a role in planning a plot to kill Castro, Howard Rosenberg described it as "one of the most controversial themes of his movie".
 A response by Nixon writers Steven Rivele and Christopher Wilkinson stated that DiMona, Haldeman's ghostwriter, had confirmed that it was Haldeman's conclusion that "the Bay of Pigs thing" was a code for the Kennedy assassination.

 Later life

-In his post-prison years, Haldeman went on to a successful career as a businessman, taking an interest in hotels, development, real estate, and chain restaurants in Florida.
+In his post-prison years, Haldeman went on to have a successful career as a businessman.
+Haldeman and Buzz Aldrin, representing Americom International Corp in collaboration with Radisson Hotels, signed an agreement to establish the first U.S. hotel and business complex venture within the former Soviet Union in Moscow.
+This agreement was signed during a ceremony held in conjunction with the US-USSR Trade and Economic Council.
+Haldeman also worked on development and real estate, and opened eight Sizzler Steak Houses in Florida.

 Death

 On November 12, 1993, after refusing medical treatment in accordance with his Christian Science beliefs, Haldeman died of abdominal cancer at his home in Santa Barbara, California.
 He was survived by his wife of almost 45 years, the former Joanne Horton, and their four children – Susan, Harry (Hank), Peter, and Ann.

 Upon Haldeman's death, Richard Nixon said in a statement, "I have known Bob Haldeman to be a man of rare intelligence, strength, integrity and courage.
 He played an indispensable role in turbulent times as our Administration undertook a broad range of initiatives at home and abroad."
 His White House diaries were released posthumously as The Haldeman Diaries in 1994.
+Nixon died of a stroke a few months later on April 22, 1994.
+He was 81.